FREQUENTLY ASKED QUESTIONS

 We currently make one Key Log, 15" in diameter and almost 12' in length.
 Included with each Key Log is a set of three yellow "Trainers" - attachments that slow and stabilize the log for beginners.
 You can put three, two, one, or no trainers on the Key Log to achieve varying levels of speed and difficulty, essentially giving you four different speeds in one Key Log.
 As the sport grows and log rollers continue to advance in skill level, we will make additional sizes of Key Logs for speed and competition.

 The Key Log was developed by engineers working with professional log rollers to mimic a Western Red Cedar lathe-turned log used since the inception of the sport.
-We made the Key Log 15" in diameter, approximately 12' in length because that is the largest size used in competition, but also a good size for beginners to learn on when paired with the Trainers (yellow paddle wheel accessories).
+We made the Key Log 15" in diameter, approximately 12' in length because that is the largest size used in competition, but also a good size for beginners to learn on when paired with the trainer fins (yellow paddle wheel accessories).

 It depends on the situation where you will be using it.
 If you are offering a structured, ongoing class on how to log roll, the ideal number of people per Key Log is 4-6.
 In a more open recreation setting where there are other activities occurring, one Key Log could serve 15-20 people.
 If you are hosting a large event or demonstration of Key Log rolling, it is best to have at least two Key Logs.
 Many communities and colleges have found that starting their programs with two Key Logs is ideal.
 We are happy to help you determine the structure and format for various programming options.
 Simply contact us!